-The provision for impairment of inventories assessment requires a degree of estimation and judgement.
+The provision for slow moving inventory assessment requires a degree of estimation and judgement.
 The level of the provision is assessed by taking into account the recent sales experience, the ageing of inventories and other factors that affect inventory obsolescence.
 Refer to note 10.